Big Potato Games Bucket of Doom

-We came across Bucket of Doom while at MCM’s October Comic Con in London its brightly coloured pinkness calling out to us from across the convention floor, (very clever design) after initially enquiring as to what it was all about the guys from Big Potato who were busy dealing with other eager attendees took some time out to give us a run down on the game’s origins and what it’s all about, and while in the process they kindly gave us a Bucket of Doom to try out for ourselves!
+We came across Bucket of Doom while attending MCM’s October Comic Con in London, its brightly coloured pinkness calling out to us from across the packed convention floor, (very clever design) after initially enquiring as to what mysteries where contained in this wondrous bucket, the guys from Big Potato Games, who i may add were extremely busy dealing with other eager attendees politely took some time out to give us a rundown on the game’s origins and what it’s all about, while in the process they kindly gave us a Bucket of Doom to try out for ourselves!

-Funded on Kicktstarter back in 2014 the game is causing quite a bit of a stir with its bright design and downright whacky gameplay – but enough waffle let’s take a look inside!
+Funded on Kickstarter back in 2014 the game is causing quite a bit of a stir with its bright design and downright whacky gameplay – but enough waffle let’s take a look inside!

 Right now here comes the fun and remember I did use the word whacky earlier!
 Players are dealt eight object cards which are double sided black and white with the rules saying you should never cross streams so choose one colour and stick to it. (it should be noted the cards are somewhat adult in theme, making for a more mature audience)